sage-code/maj/README.md

 * Maj alphabet is similar to English alphabet and use standard QWERTY keyboard;
 * Numerals are unique but first letter is inspired from Romanic languages;
 * All words are created manually using a translation spreadsheet;
-* Words are abbreviated as much as possible not translated 1:1;
+* Words are abbreviated as much as possible not translated one to one;
-* We preserve significant syllables to create short root words;
+* We preserve significant syllables from origin to create a shorter word;
-* Sometimes we invert letters, to improve pronunciation;
+* Sometimes we add letters or coda, to improve pronunciation;
 * We dismiss letter `r` sometimes we loose other letters that are not significant;
-* Not all words are translated, some words are invented in Maj;
+* When there is divergence between languages, Maj words can be original;

 **Read more:**